pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 36](images/Slide36.png)

 We have one more sanity check.
 Relative crystallin abundances for newborn (P0) lenses were reported in Ueda et al., 2002.
-We can see how total protein reporter ion intensity in a bottom up quantitative study compares to whole protein separation/quantification from 2D-PAGE studies.
+We can see how total protein reporter ion intensity in a bottom-up quantitative study compares to whole protein separation/quantification from 2D-PAGE studies.

-We have to work though one annoying aspect of bottom up quantitative proteomics first.
+We have to work though one annoying aspect of bottom-up quantitative proteomics first.
 The issue is what do we do with the intensities of peptides that come from more than one protein (shared peptides)?
 This re-analysis did two things to minimize this issue.
 A canonical UniProt mouse FASTA file was used.
 These are one protein per gene sequence collections and peptide redundancy is low (most peptides map to just one protein).
 The PAW pipeline also have an extended parsimony protein grouping step.
 When proteins mostly have the same peptides and have just a few distinguishing peptides (common for housekeeping protein families), they are grouped so that all peptides can be used to quantify the family.

-We really can't use intensities of shared peptides in protein total because we do not know what fraction of the intensity comes from each contributing protein.
-Any shared peptides after picking a good FASTA file and grouping highly similar proteins are excluded from quantification.
+We really can't use intensities of shared peptides in protein totals because we do not know what fraction of the intensity comes from each contributing protein.
+Any shared peptides (after picking a good FASTA file and grouping highly similar proteins) are excluded from quantification.
 When we exclude the intensities of shared peptides, the protein total from the unique peptides is a lower value than the true protein value.

 The gamma crystallin family in higher eukaryotic lenses have a lot of sequence homology between protein domains.
-We end up with a larger than typical degree of shared peptides that have to be excluded from quantitation for gamma crystallins.
+We end up with a larger-than-typical degree of shared peptides that have to be excluded from quantitation for gamma crystallins.
 Gamma E and F are very similar and they were grouped in the extended parsimony analysis step.
 Gamma D has mostly shared peptides.
 Gamma E/F and gamma C have many shared peptides.
 Gamma B has fewer shared peptides and gamma A is mostly unique peptides.

 ---